Watches come in a wide range of different types of watch clasps. From buckles to velcro, deployment clasps, and more.

 Each side folds into the center when you are fastening it.
 And both sides fold out when you’re unfastening your clasp.

-This folding and unfolding of both sides is like the wings of a butterfly.
+This folding and unfolding of both sides are like the wings of a butterfly.

 Butterfly clasps are found on metal watch bracelets.
 As it can offer a secure and streamlined look.